vipul-sharma20/bikochu/README.md

 ### Authentication ###
 This API supports token based authentication.

-* Token based authentication using httpie: `curl -X GET http://127.0.0.1:8000/ 'Authorization: Token <token>'`
+* Token based authentication using curl: `curl -X GET http://127.0.0.1:8000/ 'Authorization: Token <token>'`

 Take a look at the `authtoken_token` table in the DB with `select * from authtoken_token;`, you should see all the entries of the users with their auth token.
 You can use this for token based authentication.